-Ian Hunter kept releasing albums throughout the rest of the 1970’s on a steady basis.
+Ian Hunter kept releasing albums on a steady basis throughout the rest of the 1970s.
 Ian Hunter released Overnight Angels in 1977, You’re Never Alone with a Schizophrenic in 1979, Welcome to the Club in 1980, Short Back ‘n’ Sides in 1981 and rounding out the 1980s was the album All of the Good Ones Are Taken in 1983.

-In the 2010’s, Ian Hunter has continued to release incredible rock and roll albums.
+In the 2010s, Ian Hunter continued to release incredible rock and roll albums.
 In 2012, Ian Hunter released the album When I’m President.
-His last studio album was released only two years ago in 2016 entitled Fingers Crossed.
+His last studio album was released only two years ago in 2016, entitled Fingers Crossed.

 # 10 – Noises